-Moreover, some players have a giant fist, others a smaller one, so this is a relative issue, but certainly, flared is suitable for many.
+Moreover, some players have a giant fist, others a smaller one, so this is a relative issue, but flared is suitable for many.
 As you can see, the world-famous and successful players use the flared handle as follows.

-Who should choose the straight handle?
+Who you should choose for the straight handle?

 Flared handles are perfect for forehand shots, while the straight handles are great for players who often change their grips.

-Firstly, it will be easier for you to change sides from forehand to backhand, or after service, to get the initiative in the game faster with this type of handle.
+Firstly, it will be easier for you to change sides from forehand to backhand or after service to get the initiative in the game faster with this type of handle.
 Europeans often prefer this type of handle, but in our opinion, it should be used when you are already an advanced or experienced player.

 Secondly, since you have the security of holding a table tennis racket in your hand, you will not slip or lose control.

-Who should choose an anatomical handle?
+Who you should choose for an anatomical handle?